Dinner with Neil Armstrong

 That landing was documented by a 16mm movie camera pointed out the window, down toward the surface.
 He told us that an amateur video maker had used high-resolution photos from the Lunar Reconnaissance Orbiter, skewed the way Google Earth skews satellite photos to give an oblique view, that matched that camera's view of the landing.
 LRO's photos are so much better that (at least until the very end) you can see the view much more clearly than you can in the 1969 film.
 And the view was wider: Armstrong said it very well matched the view of what he and Buzz Aldrin could see out the window.
 He showed it to us, stopping here and there to fill out some of the details of what was going on in the lander.
 Here's that landing recreation:

 Armstrong emphasized how cool it was that it was an amateur videomaker who did this, not NASA.
-(While this embed comes from NASA, they credit it to GoneToPlaid.
+(While the video is credited to NASA, they in turn credited it to "GoneToPlaid".
 That's the only name he goes by online.)